OOQQ/GNUhorde/README.md

 # GNU Horde kernel servers

-This is an in-progress effort to rewrite the [Hurd microkernel servers](https://github.com/joshumax/hurd) for the [GNU Mach microkernel](https://github.com/OOQQ/GNUmatch).
+This is an in-progress effort to adapt the existing [Hurd microkernel servers](https://github.com/joshumax/hurd) into the [GNU Match microkernel](https://github.com/OOQQ/GNUmatch).